ntutic/json_scrapy/docs/topics/request-response.rst

    its functionality into Scrapy.

    :param crawler: crawler that uses this request fingerprinter
-   :type crawler: :class:`~scrapy.crawler.Crawler` object
+   :type crawler: :class:`~jscrapy.crawler.Crawler` object

 .. classmethod:: from_settings(cls, settings)

-   If present, and ``from_crawler`` is not defined, this class method is called to create a request fingerprinter instance from a :class:`~scrapy.settings.Settings` object.
+   If present, and ``from_crawler`` is not defined, this class method is called to create a request fingerprinter instance from a :class:`~jscrapy.settings.Settings` object.
 It must return a new instance of the request fingerprinter.

-The ``fingerprint`` method of the default request fingerprinter, :class:`scrapy.utils.request.RequestFingerprinter`, uses :func:`scrapy.utils.request.fingerprint` with its default parameters.
-For some common use cases you can use :func:`~scrapy.utils.request.fingerprint` as well in your ``fingerprint`` method implementation:
+The ``fingerprint`` method of the default request fingerprinter, :class:`jscrapy.utils.request.RequestFingerprinter`, uses :func:`jscrapy.utils.request.fingerprint` with its default parameters.
+For some common use cases you can use :func:`~jscrapy.utils.request.fingerprint` as well in your ``fingerprint`` method implementation:

-.. autofunction:: scrapy.utils.request.fingerprint
+.. autofunction:: jscrapy.utils.request.fingerprint

 For example, to take the value of a request header named ``X-ID`` into account::